 English and Chinese are supported at this time.
 If you would like additional languages to be considered for support, please provide your suggestions to the Community Suggestions community.

-To edit your profile, click the arrow beside your user name in the My Oracle Support Community window then select Edit Profile.
+To edit your Community profile, click the arrow beside your user name in the My Oracle Support Community window then select Edit Profile.
 On the Edit Profile page, select the Your Profile tab.
 Modify the information you see listed, then click Save in the area you modified.

 If you're concerned about privacy, you can limit who sees different parts of your profile by using profile privacy settings, as follows: